ResMed: New Setup Wizard and Native Mobile App Feature

 Day 30

-I affinity mapped the qualitative data I collected from the 7 participants, grouped into findings, and interpreted insights that I documented in a formal deck presentation.
+I moderated sessions with 7 participants, grouping the data into findings, and interpreted insights that I documented in a formal deck presentation.

-However, I ran into a problem during the recruitment phase of study.
-PAP therapy is notoriously unpopular, and only those patients who were engaged with their therapy participated.
-That meant that I didn’t reach our target audience- patients who were not motivated to engage with therapy.
+CPAP therapy is notoriously unpopular- patients who were not motivated to engage with therapy did not participate in the study.
 Due to deadline constraints, I could not extend the study to recruit additional participants.

 I decided the best course of action was to provide feedback on the designs tested with participants- what they found helpful and what could be improved.